ray-project/ray/doc/source/ray-overview/ray-libraries.rst

 .. dropdown:: Adding Your Integration

-    To add an integration, simply add an entry to the `projects` list of our Gallery YAML on `GitHub <https://github.com/ray-project/ray/blob/master/doc/source/ray-overview/ray-libraries.rst>`_.
+    To add an integration, simply add a `grid-item-card` to our Libraries RST on `GitHub <https://github.com/ray-project/ray/blob/master/doc/source/ray-overview/ray-libraries.rst>`_.

     .. code-block:: yaml